Shelley Caves

 This backbeach is where campers at Shelley Head might come to get a break from an oppressive northerly wind in springtime.

-As the name suggests, there is a series of sea caves that are fun to poke around in at low tide, but a bit dodgy at high tide.
-The caves have been created by waves eating into the ‘soft’ 180 million year old shale rock.
+As the name suggests, there is a series of sea caves that are fun to poke around in at low tide, but at high tide, it can get dangerous.
+The caves have been created by waves eating into the ‘soft’ 180 million-year-old shale rock.

 Facilities